konveyor/move2kube-website/docs/transformers/external/starlark.md

 | options   | List of options to choose from usually used for `Select` and `MultiSelect` input types.      | []string |
 | default   | Default input value if the user provide no input | type same as input type |

 Second argument which is optional is the validator function.
-If the input from the user does not comply with the provided validator function then question is asked again until the expected input is received.
+If the input from the user does not comply with the provided validator function then question is asked until the expected input is received.

 Example usage can be found [here](https://github.com/konveyor/move2kube-transformers/blob/2a36d11efb996f2f38cdb3e3ecccfe9378e3a444/cloud-foundry-to-ce-iks-roks/cedockerfile/cedockerfile.star#L52-L63).

 ### File system
 Move2Kube provides a set a functions in starlark for filesystem based operations.
+The functions are packaged within `fs` package and they should be invoked with the package name.

 | Function name in starlark | Purpose | Arguments | Returns |
 | ----------- | ----------- | ----------- | ----------- |